-In a previous article, “Cool Sloth Facts – Learn About Them & Love Them”, I presented a general description of where sloths live (in the trees….way, way up in the trees).
+In another article, “Cool Sloth Facts – Learn About Them & Love Them”, I presented a general description of where sloths live (in the trees….way, way up in the trees).
 In today’s article, I will review some information from that previous article, and then go into more detail about where each of the six species of sloths live.
 At the end of it all, I hope to answer the question, “Where do sloths live?”

 Sloth Habitat Summary

 Living a slow-paced life way up in the trees, sloths are quite comfortable living in their treetop penthouse suites.
 They live in the rainforests of Central and South America and spend most of their time high in those trees.
 Having claws that are long, curved, sharp, and strong, as well as having long limbs, sloths are provided with an ability to hold securely onto tree branches.
 Trees and branches are part of their natural habitat, so they should feel right at home there.
 Having said that, each of the six species of sloths live their own unique lifestyles and in their own specific locations.
 I am going to go into more detail about this as this article progresses.
 But first, I would like to name the six species of sloths that exist.

 The six species of sloths that will each have their habitats discussed in more detail are as follows:

 - Bradypus tridactylus (Pale-throated sloth)